PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. deprecated:: 1.2.0

   Set the CD (Checking Disabled) flag to 1 for all queries matching the DNSRule.
   This function has been deprecated as of 1.2.0 and removed in 1.3.0.
-Please use the :func:`DisableValidationAction` action instead.
+Please use the :func:`SetDisableValidationAction` action instead.

 .. function:: addDomainBlock(domain)